 Why did it fail?: While Google+ was initially met with some excitement and its early growth numbers looked strong, it ultimately failed to understand what users wanted and needed in terms of social media.

 Facebook already allowed users to network with friends, family, and others, and Instagram was gaining traction as the world’s top photo-sharing social network.
 Google+ was not able to offer anything new and innovative enough to take over.

 Though the platform shifted gears a few times over the years to try and win users over, it finally shut down for good in 2019 due to a lack of user engagement and security concerns.

 What it did: Google Buzz was another attempt by Google to compete with Twitter.
-In fact, it was basically a Twitter clone, with the main difference being that it integrated directly with Gmail to show users content right in their inboxes.
+It was basically a Twitter clone, with the main difference being that it integrated directly with Gmail to show users content right in their inboxes.

-Why did it fail?: Google was not providing anything new with Google Buzz, and the platform didn’t have any competitive advantage over Twitter.
+Why did it fail?: Google was not providing anything new with Google Buzz, and the platform had no competitive advantage over Twitter.
 There were also some concerns over privacy because of the integration with Gmail and the fact that Google Buzz published a user’s location whenever they posted something.

-What it did: Google Offers was Google’s answer to Groupon and LivingSocial, when such “daily deals” coupon sites were taking cities by storm.
-Google Offers was actually launched after an unsuccessful attempt by Google to buy Groupon in 2010.
+What it did: Google Offers was Google’s answer to Groupon and LivingSocial when such “daily deals” coupon sites were taking cities by storm.
+Google Offers was launched after Google's unsuccessful attempt to buy Groupon in 2010.

 What it did: Google’s Tango, formerly known as Project Tango, was an augmented reality platform for developers to build AR apps with.
-These apps would let users interact with their real-world environments in different ways from their smartphones, such as through immersive gaming.
+These apps let users interact with real-world environments differently from their smartphones, such as through immersive gaming.